OULibraries/galileo-architecture/docs/item-import.md

 1. Repository Services is given a bag path and catalog id and then:
   * exports metadata from the catalog and exhibit site to the bag path
   * generates UUIDs for the book and for each page of the book
-  * generates an import map file that includes those UUIDs
+  * generates an import recipe file that includes those UUIDs
 1. File Archive rebags with the files generated in previous step
 1. Repository Services builds a repository object based on the recipe provided by the mapfile.

-### Mapfiles
+### Recipe Files

 * TODO: Should these be YAML or JSON?
 * TODO: Do we have to invent this wheel?
 Or is there something that's already defined that we can just use?

-For books, we'd exepct the mapfile to look something like:
+For books, we'd expect the file to look something like:

 ```yaml
 import: book